postrational/blog/source/_posts/2013-06-09-django-nginx-gunicorn-virtualenv-supervisor.markdown

     (hello_django) $ ./manage.py syncdb

+### System users

+Even though Django has a pretty good [security track record](http://django.readthedocs.org/en/latest/releases/security.html), web applications can become compromised.
+If the application has limited access to resources on your server, the potential damage can also be limited.
+Your web applications should run as system users with limited privileges.

+Create a user for your app, named `hello` and assigned to a system group called `webapps`.

+    $ sudo groupadd --system webapps
+    $ sudo useradd --system --gid webapps --home /webapps/hello_django hello

 ### Gunicorn

 In production we won't be using Django's single-threaded development server, but a dedicated application server called [gunicorn](http://gunicorn.org/).